-There is thus a trivial sense in which religion and language are related to each other.
-It would be impossible to acquire a religion without the medium of language.
-However, I want to suggest that the connection is deeper than this.
+So there's a trivial sense in which religion and language are related to each other.
+You couldn't acquire a religion without using language.
+But I want to suggest that the connection goes deeper than this.
 Both religion and language are closely connected at another level and are acquired in quite similar ways.

 Very similar arguments have been applied to language.
 Every human society we have encountered has possessed language, and Noam Chomsky has famously claimed that there are similarities in the structure of all languages that point to the existence of a "Universal Grammar" (Chomsky 1972).
 The grammar or "deep structure" of human languages is very complex, yet young children seem to have an innate ability to master this complexity within a short time, as if by instinct.
 This has suggested to many people that the rules of grammar are in some sense built into the human brain during evolution.